Ahrefs vs Semrush — Which Should You Use?

 In Ahrefs, the domain traffic value is displayed as part of a domain overview report

-In Semrush, you’ll need to pull a separate report (‘Organic Research’) to view this information.
+In Semrush, users need to pull a separate report (‘Organic Research’) to view this data.
 This isn’t the end of the world, but it would be nice to see this figure immediately on Semrush’s domain overview page (pictured below).

 Domain analysis being performed in Semrush